ren8k/amazon-bedrock-agentcore-samples/01-features/07-centralize-and-govern-your-ai-infrastructure/02-policy/02-guardrails-in-policy/README.md

 python cleanup.py
 ```

-## Quick Start — AgentCore CLI
+## Quick Start: AgentCore CLI

-The CLI provides an interactive, project-based workflow.
-Use this path if you prefer infrastructure-as-code over scripted boto3 calls.
+Use the CLI for a project-based workflow instead of direct boto3 calls.

 ```bash
 npm install -g @aws/agentcore